Relax! The Days of the Week in Portuguese and Why Every Day Is a Vacation

 Eu danço samba às sextas-feiras.

-But in day-to-day speech, you’re more likely to hear:
+But in everyday speech, you’re more likely to hear:

 Eu danço samba às sextas.